brimdata/zed/docs/lake/design.md

 Data can be efficiently accessed via range scans composed of a range of values conforming to the pool key.

-A pool key has a configured sort order, either ascending or descending and data is organized in the pool in accordance with this order.
+A pool also has a configured sort order, either ascending or descending and data is organized in the pool in accordance with this order.
 Data scans may be either ascending or descending, and scans that follow the configured order are generally more efficient than